sarcasticnature/pimpl/README.md

 # PImPL
-Poorly Implemented Predicate Logic
+Poorly Implemented Propositional Logic

 ### Acknowledgements
 * _Artificial Intilligence: A Modern Approach_
-  * This project was started after reading the book's chapter on predicate logic
+  * This project was started after reading the book's chapter on propositional logic
 * _Handbook of Practical Logic and Automated Reasoning_
-  * The book's [example code](https://www.cl.cam.ac.uk/~jrh13/atp/), written in OCamel, forms the foundation of the project
+  * The book's [example code](https://www.cl.cam.ac.uk/~jrh13/atp/), written in OCamel, was taken as inspiration